VincentDondain/xamarin-macios-wiki/iOS-Beta1/MetalPerformanceShaders-iOS-Beta1.md

  @interface MPSBinaryImageKernel : MPSKernel

  /*! @property   primaryOffset
-@@ -199,7 +204,7 @@
-  *  @discussion The offset is defined to be the position of clipRect.origin in source coordinates.
-  *              Default: {0,0,0}, indicating that the top left corners of the clipRect and primary source image align.
-  *
-- *              See Also: @ref subsubsection_mioffset
-+ *              See Also: @ref subsubsection_mpsoffset
-  */
- @property (readwrite, nonatomic) MPSOffset                primaryOffset;

-@@ -208,7 +213,7 @@
-  *  @discussion The offset is defined to be the position of clipRect.origin in source coordinates.
-  *              Default: {0,0,0}, indicating that the top left corners of the clipRect and primary source image align.
-  *
-- *              See Also: @ref subsubsection_mioffset
-+ *              See Also: @ref subsubsection_mpsoffset
-  */
- @property (readwrite, nonatomic) MPSOffset                secondaryOffset;

-@@ -278,6 +283,12 @@
-  *  released, *texture remains unmodified and NO is returned.
-Please see the
-  *  MPSCopyAllocator definition for a sample allocator implementation.
-  *
-+ *  Note: Image filters that look at neighboring pixel values may actually consume more
-+ *        memory when operating in place than out of place.
-Many such operations are
-+ *        tiled internally to save intermediate texture storage, but can not tile when
-+ *        operating in place.
-The memory savings for tiling is however very short term,
-+ *        typically the lifetime of the MTLCommandBuffer.
-+ *
-  *  @abstract   Attempt to apply a MPSKernel to a texture in place.
-  *  @param      commandBuffer           A valid MTLCommandBuffer to receive the encoded filter
-  *  @param      primaryTexture          A pointer to a valid MTLTexture containing the
-@@ -326,6 +337,12 @@
-  *  released, *texture remains unmodified and NO is returned.
-Please see the
-  *  MPSCopyAllocator definition for a sample allocator implementation.
-  *
-+ *  Note: Image filters that look at neighboring pixel values may actually consume more
-+ *        memory when operating in place than out of place.
-Many such operations are
-+ *        tiled internally to save intermediate texture storage, but can not tile when
-+ *        operating in place.
-The memory savings for tiling is however very short term,
-+ *        typically the lifetime of the MTLCommandBuffer.
-+ *
-  *  @abstract   Attempt to apply a MPSKernel to a texture in place.
-  *  @param      commandBuffer           A valid MTLCommandBuffer to receive the encoded filter
-  *  @param      inPlacePrimaryTexture   A pointer to a valid MTLTexture containing secondary image.
-@@ -419,4 +436,4 @@

- @end

--#endif /* defined(_MetalSmartShaders_MSImageKernel_) */
-+#endif /* defined(_MetalPerformanceShaders_MSImageKernel_) */
 diff -ruN /Applications/Xcode73.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/MetalPerformanceShaders.framework/Headers/MPSImageMedian.h /Applications/Xcode8-beta1.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/MetalPerformanceShaders.framework/Headers/MPSImageMedian.h
 --- /Applications/Xcode73.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/MetalPerformanceShaders.framework/Headers/MPSImageMedian.h	2015-10-02 23:45:19.000000000 +0200
 +++ /Applications/Xcode8-beta1.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/MetalPerformanceShaders.framework/Headers/MPSImageMedian.h	2016-05-21 08:10:52.000000000 +0200
-@@ -3,7 +3,7 @@
-  *  @framework MetalPerformanceShaders.framework
-  *
-  *  @copyright Copyright (c) 2015 Apple Inc. All rights reserved.
-- *  @abstract Metal Image median filters
-+ *  @abstract MetalPerformanceShaders median filters
-  */

- #ifndef MPS_MPSImageMedian_h
 @@ -22,7 +22,7 @@
   *              NOTE: The MPSImageMedian filter currently only supports images with <= 8 bits/channel.
   *